magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ![Shopping Ajax][16]

 The first thing we want to do is implement the server-side function to calculate the total.
-Where we start from?
+Where do we start from?

 ## The server side